ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## Using Aspera High-Speed Transfer
 {: #aspera}
 By installing the [Aspera SDK](/docs/services/cloud-object-storage/basics/aspera.html#aspera-sdk-java) you can utilize high-speed file transfers within your application.
+The Aspera SDK is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).

+Each Aspera session spawns an individual `ascp` process that runs on the client machine to perform the transfer.
+Ensure that your computing environment can allow this process to run.
+{:tip}

 You will need instances of the S3 Client and IAM Token Manager classes to initialize the `AsperaTransferManager`.
 The `s3Client` is required to get FASP connection information for the bucket for targeting for upload or download.
 The `tokenManager` is required to allow the Aspera SDK to authenticate with the COS target.